-Today, Anthony and his friend walked ahead of me.
+Today, Anthony and his friend Jenna walked ahead of me.
+She’d come with him from California, so I was meeting her for the first time.
 He took the left fork over the bridge, the one going toward the grove.
 Dappled sunlight sparkled off the murmuring water.
 The earth smelled of evergreen needles and damp leaves.
 Autumn crunched under our feet.

 “Look,” Anthony said, pointing toward the gorge.
 I saw a huge pink-ribboned tree.

 “Damn,” I said.
 My belly tightened as I held back a sob.

 “Do woodpeckers like wooly adelgids?”
 Woodpecker holes went up and down the marked trees.
 I learned later that woodpeckers search for larva in infested trees.

 “This was one of my praying places,” I said when we reached the biggest grove on a spit of land with deep gorges on each side.

 As we walked, we saw more pink ribbons.
 We descended to the stream bed in the bottom of the gorge and looked up.
 More pink.
 About one out of forty trees.
 The gorge felt solemn, like an intensive care ward where few get out alive.

 We walked up to the rim trail and took a different path downhill.
 I wouldn’t have taken this poorly marked trail on my own, but Anthony spent his childhood bushwhacking in these woods.
 He knew the way.